You are studying at a new city and you are looking for some advice.

 This opens up the nostalgic moments the person can share with you.
 If you are from different passing out years, you can get to the differences during your times and also understand how the college evolved all these years.
-Lastly, know more about the person’s interests during the school days and does he/she carry it to this date.
+Lastly, know more about the person’s interests during the school days and does he/she carries it to this date.
 At the point, you will get a holistic view of the person, the school during that time and other details.

-As time is limited, ensure that you talk to everyone in your list.
+As time is limited, ensure that you talk to everyone on your list.
 You can even form a circle with common interests and interact with them at one go.
 This also helps others to shed their inhibitions and join the circle.
 This way, you are making your school mates more social.

 After the Event